TheBevyFlock/bevy_new_2d/README.md

   fn my_system() {}
   ```

-  Finally, use the following command to run your game with hot-patching enabled:
+  Use the following command to run your game with hot-patching enabled:

   ```shell
   dx serve --hot-patch
   ```

   Edit one of your annotated systems while your game is running and save the file.
-  You'll see `Status: Hot-patching...` in the CLI if you've got it working.
+  If you've got it working, you'll see `Status: Hot-patching...` in the CLI.
 </details>

 ## Release your game